Gobind147/project-management-dashboard/README.md

 ## <a name="introduction">🤖 Introduction</a>

 This project is a project management dashboard that provides a visual overview of key metrics related to various projects.
 It is designed to help teams track progress, monitor issues, and assess project costs through interactive charts and tables.
+The application uses `chokidar` to watch for file changes and automatically update the data, and `xlsx` to read and process Excel files containing project data.

 ## <a name="tech-stack">⚙️ Tech Stack</a>